Voluntary and Community Sector Support Programme

 Stage 4 – Implementation and transition (Jul 2024 – March 2025)

-Engagement methods – infrastructure groups
+Engagement methods – infrastructure and capacity groups

 Engagement methods - independent advice and debt groups